 Recently, “Medium diaphragm mics” have been getting more popular.
 These are usually found on compact designs or USB Condenser mics.
 They usually have less low-frequency extension than large diaphragm condensers but offer a more compact silhouette.
 This is useful for screen visibility during streaming or for reading scripts and lyric sheets.

 If that feels too confusing, often diaphragm size is usually determined by how the mic is constructed.
-Small Diaphragm Condensers are usually slim and are end-addressed while most Large Diaphragm Condensers are, as the name suggests, larger and are usually side-addressed.
+Small Diaphragm Condensers are usually slim and are end-addressed, while most Large Diaphragm Condensers are, as the name suggests, larger and are usually side-addressed.

-For single instrument and vocal recording, the Cardioid polar pattern is ideal because of its noise reduction capability.
-This pattern captures everything in front of the capsule and rejects background noise from the back and sides.
-Omnidirectional and Figure-8 patterns are useful for capturing multiple instruments and sound sources.
 This also means that background noise can seep in, so consider proper placement and the acoustics of the location first.
 Some budget microphones come with polar pattern switching, allowing you to switch between Cardioid, Omnidirectional, Figure-8, and more.
 These versatile mics give you more value for your money, but because of the moving parts required, they are more fragile.

 For more detailed information, along with diagrams to help your understanding, take a look at this.